NetBackup IT Analytics System Administrator Guide

 Update the web server configuration to enable SSL

-These instructions apply to Apache version 2.4.xx and the steps should be taken on the designated Web server.
+These instructions apply to Apache version 2.4.xx and the procedure must be executed on the designated Web server.

 Copy the certificate files, typically generated via a certificate authority (CA), to a folder in the Web server's Apache configuration folder.